Pool Care Guide

 Does pool shock kill algae?

-Yes, chlorine shock kills algae when pH is 7.2–7.4 and the dose matches the algae type.
-At pH above 7.6, shock loses most of its sanitizing power and may clear only surface cells while the bloom survives beneath.
+Yes.
+Chlorine shock kills algae when pH is 7.2–7.4 and the dose matches the algae type.
+At pH above 7.6, shock loses most of its power and may clear only surface cells while the bloom survives beneath.
 Non-chlorine shock oxidizes organics but does not kill algae and should not replace chlorine shock during an active bloom.

 How long does it take to kill algae in a pool?

 Green algae clears in 48–72 hours with correct treatment.
-Mustard takes 3–5 days.
-Black needs daily spot treatment for 5–10 days and rarely clears in a single cycle.
-Red / pink slime clears in 24–48 hours once equipment interiors are fully cleaned.
+Mustard algae takes 3–5 days.
+Black algae needs daily spot treatment for 5–10 days and rarely clears in a single cycle.
+Red or pink slime clears in 24–48 hours once equipment interiors are fully cleaned.

 Why does algae keep coming back after shocking?

 Three common causes: cyanuric acid above 80 ppm reducing chlorine effectiveness, a filter that was not cleaned after treatment, or contaminated equipment returned to the pool.
-Test CYA, backwash or clean the filter, and sanitize every brush, net, vacuum head, and robotic cleaner used during the bloom.
+Test cyanuric acid, clean the filter, and sanitize every brush, net, vacuum head, and cleaner used during the bloom before calling the treatment done.

 Can I swim in a pool with algae?

 No. Green or visibly cloudy water means chlorine is too low for safe sanitation, and algae blooms often coexist with higher bacterial counts.
-Wait until free chlorine is back to 1–3 ppm and the water is visually clear.
+Wait until free chlorine is back to 1–3 ppm and the water is visually clear before letting swimmers in.

 What are the dark spots in my pool if not algae?

 Dark spots that do not brush off and do not respond to chlorine are almost always metal staining from manganese, iron, or copper.
-Apply granular chlorine directly to the spot — if it lightens, the stain is organic.
-If it darkens, treat with a metal sequestrant instead of adding more chlorine, which makes metal stains worse.
+Apply granular chlorine directly to the spot: if it lightens, the stain is organic.
+If it darkens or does not change, treat with a metal sequestrant rather than adding more chlorine, which makes metal stains worse.